HackerspaceMumbai/Visage/SECURITY.md

 ## Reporting a Vulnerability

 To report a vulnerability or a security-related issue, please email the private address community@hackmum.in with the details of the vulnerability.
 The email will be fielded by the Hackerspace Mumbai Security Team.
 Emails will be addressed within 3 business days, including a detailed plan to investigate the issue and any potential workarounds to perform in the meantime.
 Do not report non-security-impacting bugs through this channel.
-Use GitHub issues instead.
+Use the repository's [GitHub issues](https://github.com/HackerspaceMumbai/Visage/issues) instead.

 ### Proposed Email Content